 Averages in the Modern World: Trends and Applications

 According to recent surveys, the average household income in the United States is around $70,000 per year.
-However, this number can be misleading due to income inequality and the presence of high earners who skew the average.
+That said, this number can be misleading due to income inequality and the presence of high earners who skew the average.
 The median household income, which represents the middle value in the income distribution, is often considered a more accurate measure of typical income.

 Expert Tips and Practical Advice for Using Averages Effectively